priyesh0453/CryptoAidNetwork-Web3/README.md

 ## Introduction

 Welcome to **CryptoAidNetwork (CAN)**, an innovative **Web 3.0 application** dedicated to fostering inclusion, accessibility, and philanthropy.
-Crafted in collaboration with the **MLH Web 3.0 Apps Hackathon**, join us in making a profound difference in the world!
+Crafted in collaboration with the **"MLH Web 3.0 Apps Hackathon"**, join us in making a profound difference in the world!

 ## Key Features